luckyedu666/Amul-Stock-Checker/README.md

 # Amul-Stock-Checker
-This stock checker is actively monitoring for Amul Protien Products.
+This stock checker is actively monitoring for Amul Protein Products.